 If you want to connect your phone or tablet, however, Roku isn't going to leave you out in the cold: Bluetooth is included so that you can stream music from other devices, controlled through an app.

-Of course, while the Roku app will allow you to control your Roku TV and Roku Wireless Speaker setup, it's far from the only way.
-In fact, Roku plans on including two remotes - one is its upgraded Voice Remote (now sold as an accessory to its sticks, etc...) and the other is a new tabletop remote called the Touch.
+More convenient is that, while the Roku app will allow you to control your Roku TV and Roku Wireless Speaker setup, it's far from the only way: In fact, if you buy the package that's on Roku's site right now, Roku includes its upgraded Voice Remote and the Touch alongside the Wireless Speakers.

 The latter does not need line of sight to the TV as it uses RF codes to send commands, enabling it to be placed anywhere in the house.
 It has buttons that can be programmed and can control volume, play, pause, and skip forward or back, and Roku says that it's designed to sit in an adjacent room to where you watch TV, thereby allowing you to control the volume without fear of losing the TV remote.